tianyi-phy/cv/index.md

 ## Research Interest
 I have a wide interest in cosmology, particle physics and high energy theory.<br>
 <br>
-**High Energy Theory**: I have interest in many topics in AdS/CFT.
-Two of my past research experience focused on the black hole information paradox from the perspective of holography.
-I am also interested in the interplay between quantum information and quantum gravity, topics of ensemble average in holography, and quantum gravity in de Sitter, etc.
+**High Energy Theory**: I have an interest in many topics in AdS/CFT, such as the interplay between quantum information and quantum gravity, ensemble average in holography, black hole thermodynamics, and low-dimensional quantum gravity.

 **Cosmology and Particle Physics**: I am interested in using astrophysical observations to find signals of physics beyond the Standard Model and know more about the dark universe.
-Based on my experience in machine learning, I am especially interested in applying these ML techniques to the analysis of the data collected from new observational approaches.<br>
+I am also interested in applying ML techniques to analyze the data collected from new observational approaches.<br>

-## Honors and Awards
-Outstanding Undergraduate Thesis Award  `2021`
-Outstanding Graduate at Fudan University  `2021`
-Professional Scholarship in Department of Physics  `2020`
-College Excellent Student at Fudan University  `2019`

 ## Technical strengths